sap-tutorials/Tutorials/tutorials/deploy-multitenant-app-kyma/deploy-multitenant-app-kyma.md

 When we speak about repository name, we mean the combination of account and repo name that is usual with Docker Hub: `<docker-hub-account>/<repo-name>`.
 An example would be `tiaxu/multitenant-kyma-backend`.

-As you can only create one private repository in a free Docker hub account, Docker images stored in Docker hub will have different tag names so that they can be stored under one repository.
+As you can only create one private repository in a free Docker hub account, Docker images stored in Docker hub will have different tag names so that they can be stored in one repository.
 Thus, addressing an image will include the tag name:`<docker-hub-account>/<repo-name>:<tag-name>`.
 An example would be `tiaxu/multitenant-kyma-backend:v1`.

 **2.** In the directory `kyma-multitenant-approuter`, build the image for the approuter app from source, for example: